Radium Girls: Historical impact

 The Radium Girls' saga holds an important place in the history of the fields of health physics, women's rights, and the labor rights movement.
-The right of individual workers to sue for damages from corporations due to labor abuse was established, labor safety standards like the baseline called provable suffering were created.
+The right of individual workers to sue for damages from corporations due to labor abuse was established, and labor safety standards, like the baseline called provable suffering, were created.
 Industrial standards for safety improved as a result, and in 1949, Congress passed a bill that decreed compensation for all workers suffering from occupational diseases.

 The lawsuit and resulting publicity was a factor in the establishment of occupational disease labor law.
-Radium Dial painters were instructed in proper safety precautions and provided with protective gear; in particular, they no longer shaped paint brushes by lip and avoided ingesting or breathing the paint.
-Radium paint was still used in dials as late as the 1970s.
-The last factory manufacturing radium paint shut down in 1978.
+After the litigation, Radium Dial painters were instructed in proper safety precautions and provided with protective gear; in particular, they no longer shaped paint brushes by lip and avoided ingesting or breathing the paint.

+Mabel Williams, who died on July 23, 2015 at age 104, was among the last surviving Radium Girls, having worked as a painter at Radium Dial.
+She was described as having no complications from working with radium paint, which she attributed to never "tipping" her paint brush with her lips.
+Williams said she "didn't think that was a good idea."